1Password/connect-sdk-js/README.md

 ## Getting Started

-Refer to [QUICKSTART.md](/QUICKSTART.md) for code examples on how to get started using this library.
+Refer to [QUICKSTART.md](/QUICKSTART.md) for code examples on how to start using this library.

 ## Development